-These photo flowers are very easy to make and are a great Mother’s Day art & craft project for your child.
-Smaller members of the household will enjoy drawing and carefully cutting out the flowers and sticking photos.
+These photo flowers are very easy to make, so little hands don’t get frustrated when trying to express their love for you.
+They will also enjoy drawing and carefully cutting out the flowers and sticking the photos on.

 #2.
 Mother’s Day Rosette

 Isn’t this a nice idea?
-A special rosette to award to Best Grandma Ever (or could be one for a Mum too!).
-You’ll find full instructions to make the Best Grandma Ever rosette and a free Mother’s Day printable on the club.chicacircle.com website.
+A special rosette to award to best Grandma ever (or could be one for a Mum too!).
+You’ll find full instructions to make the best grandma ever rosette and a free Mother’s Day printable on the Chica Circle website.

 #3.
 Encrusted Tea Light Holders

 Aren’t these pretty?
-Craftsbyamanda has the instructions for making these sweet jars to hold tealight holders.
-They were originally a suggested craft for a wedding, but we think they would make a sweet Mother’s Day crafts idea.
+Crafts by Amanda has the instructions for making these cool encrusted tea light holders.
+The process also works if they want to make you a sweet or money jar.
+Although this craft was originally for a wedding, we think they would make a sweet Mother’s Day present too.

 #4.
 I Love You This Much Card